A writer I follow posted something today about vulnerability.

 But it’s a necessary evil in the world today, this idea of going beyond the writing, of presenting yourself as a product.
 Even Jane Austen has a portrait operating as a 21st-century author branding tool.
 You can see it on her Facebook page.

 Jane Austen wasn’t afraid, I told myself.
 And she sat there, waiting for her portrait to be painted, for a much longer portion of time than I was enduring.
-And as I tell my children, the fear of doing something should drive you toward it, not away from it.

 So I showed up.
 And I smiled.
 And hoped I didn’t look as uncomfortable as I felt.